kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/my-project/practice/tutorial1/docker/README.md

 - **An Example of Topic Exchange**
     - Messages sent to a `topic` exchange can't have an arbitrary `routing_key` - it must be a list of words, delimited by dots.
 The words can be anything, but usually they specify some features connected to the message.
-    - A few valid routing key exmamples: `stock.usd.nyse`, `nyse.vmw`, `quick.orange.rabbit`.
+    - A few valid routing key examples: `stock.usd.nyse`, `nyse.vmw`, `quick.orange.rabbit`.
     - There can be as many words in the routing key as a user likes, up to the limit of 255 bytes.
     - In this example, the messages are sent with a routing key that consists of three words (two dots).
-    - The first word in the routing key will describe a celerity, second a colour and third a species: `<celerity>.<colour>.<species>`.
+    - The first word in the routing key will describe a celerity, second a color, and third a species: `<celerity>.<color>.<species>`.
     - Three bindings are created: Q1 is bound with binding key `*.orange.*` and Q2 with `*.*.rabbit` and `lazy.#`.
         - Q1 is interested in all the orange animals.
-        - Q2 wants to hear everything about rabbits, and everything about lazy animals.
+        - Q2 wants to hear everything about rabbits and everything about lazy animals.
     - A message with a routing key set to `quick.orange.rabbit` will be delivered to both queues.
-    - Message `lazy.orange.elephant` also will go to both of them.
+    - The message `lazy.orange.elephant` will also go to both of them.
-    - Message `quick.orange.fox` will only go to the first queue.
+    - The Message `quick.orange.fox` will only go to the first queue.
     - Message `lazy.brown.fox` only to the second.
     - `quick.brown.fox` doesn't match any binding, so it will be discarded.